-I admit that I am not a beer drinker, nor a big wine drinker.
-My hubby is both.
-But, I love to cook with both.
+I admit that I am not a beer drinker, nor a big wine drinker, but, I do love to cook with both.
 The alcohol is burned off in the cooking process and you are left with a dish that is very flavorful and safe for the kids to eat!

 Ingredients you need

-- Beer: I used a New Belgium Brewing Company’s 1554 Black Ale
+- Beer: I used a New Belgium Brewing Company’s 1554 Black Ale, but you can use any variety of black beer or regular beer.

 Step-by-step directions